sugarlabs/musicblocks/README.md

 part of GSoC 2017.
 During GSoC 2018, Riya Lohia developed a Temperament Widget.
 Ritwik Abhishek added a keyboard widget and a pitch-tracking widget.
 During GSoC 2019, Favor Kelvin refactored much of the code to use promises.
-During GSoC 2020, Meganindya did a major refactoring of the code base to support JavaScript export.
-Avrial enhanced the internal representation of mode and key.
-Sksum fixed 70+ bugs and added support for pitch tracking and MIDI import.
+During GSoC 2020, Anindya Kundu did a major refactoring of the code base to support JavaScript export.
+Aviral Gangwar enhanced the internal representation of mode and key.
+Saksham Mrig fixed 70+ bugs and added support for pitch tracking and MIDI import.

 Many students contributed to the project as part of Google Code-in